 Smith & Whistle dog-friendly bar

 Just steps away from Green Park, Smith & Whistle is the bar of the Sheraton Grand London Park Lane, in Mayfair.
-With its elegant retro decorations and beutiful copper walls, it is not difficult to forget about the busy roads of the Big Smoke and feel like in another age.
+With its elegant retro decorations and beutiful copper walls, it is not difficult to forget about the busy roads of the Big Smoke and feel like in another epoque.
 And the fact that you can bring your dog with you completes the magic.

 At the dog party we met some 20 dogs.
 Pugs, Dachshunds, Cocker Spaniels, Pomeranians, Chihuahuas, mutts and more.
 All enjoying each other’s company, dogtails and the bowls of water Smith & Whistle’s lovely staff had placed around in the bar for them.